-I went out to the garage and brought all of mine into the house.
-Now I use one of them every day.
+I went out to the garage and brought all of my old machines into the house.
+Now I use one or two of them every day.
 Wow – what a great way to start my day!
 I can feel my memory improving already!

 Hmm… I’m even noticing a stronger body – guess there is more to this than memory improvement!

 2. The Science: Join a Gym for Your Brain

 Neurobic workouts strengthen the connections between brain cells and help us form new ones, so say neurobiologists Larry Katz and Manning Rubin.

 When you exercise the brain, you release natural growth factors called neurotrophins, which in turn enhance the brain’s level of fitness.

 Inside my Total Recall Learning course, I give you all the memory strategies you’ll need to become a memory champion!
 You’ll be able to boost your learning and your career, as well as remembering lectures, reading material, and information you need to pass a written exam.

 Create new connections in your brain and try brushing your teeth with your non-dominant hand.
 You can also shower with your closed while holding on to something to maintain balance, switch accustomed seats at the dinner table, shop at a farmer’s market instead of the supermarket.
 All these things help you build new neural connections in your brain and improve memory!